Jonathan India Player Props: Reds vs. Athletics

-Jonathan India -- .200 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Oakland Athletics, with Drew Rucinski on the mound, on April 28 at 9:40 PM ET.
+The Cincinnati Reds, including Jonathan India (.297 slugging percentage in past 10 games, including no homers), battle starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rangers.
+In his most recent appearance, he strung together two hits (going 2-for-5 with an RBI) against the Athletics.

 Jonathan India Game Info & Props vs. the Athletics